tschaub/suite/docs/integrationdocs/source/index.rst

 The OpenGeo Suite
 =================

 Welcome to the OpenGeo Suite!
-The OpenGeo Suite is a free, fully-featured web mapping environment that's easy to install, configure, and use.
-With the OpenGeo you can quickly and easily create your own maps.
+The OpenGeo Suite allows you to style, compose, and publish maps with ease.

+This **Getting Started Guide** will guide you through the basic functionality of the OpenGeo Suite.
+Further information is available in the other documentation included with this software.

+Now let's make a map!

 .. toctree::
    :maxdepth: 2